KindaOK/Battery-Monitor/README.md

 -------------

 ### Changelog:

+v1.4 Added the time remaining to the tray icon and cleaned up some code.
+(Completed 3/22/18, Compiled 6/19/18)

 v1.3 Added in the option to change the name of the user and added the time remaining to the message box.
 Minor tweaks to other parts.
 (3/12/18)